Top Filming Locations in Malta (for 2020)

 #4 Popeye Village, Mellieha, Malta

 Popeye Village, located at Anchor Bay, on the north side of the island was originally and solely developed for the film 'Popeye' in 1980 starring Robin Williams.
-One can still visit the film sets today as it now serves as an open-air museum.
+One can still visit the movie sets today as it now serves as an open-air museum.

 Full of family entertainment, the location is very popular among locals as well as tourists!